Ondřej Rudzan

-Ondřej Rudzan (born 25 July 1998) is a Czech professional footballer who plays as a centre-back for KFC Komárno in the Slovak First Football League.
+Ondřej Rudzan (born 25 July 1998) is a Czech professional footballer who plays as a centre-back for Super League club PSIM Yogyakarta.

 Club career

 He made his professional Fortuna Liga debut for MFK Skalica on 17 July 2022 against Ružomberok.

 Rudzan left Skalica to join Komárno on 6 July 2024.

 On 11 May 2025, Rudzan scored the winning goal against Zemplín Michalovce in a 5:4 win.